THE GUYS NEXT DOOR

 Amy Geller began her production career as a television field producer and production manager for J. Arnold Productions, with work shown on network television, A&E, HBO, MTV, and CNN.
 Since, Geller has been producer and line producer on numerous commercials, shorts and documentaries, including the PBS/BBC broadcast docudrama “Murder at Harvard.”
 She also produced the Sundance Institute-supported narrative “Stay Until Tomorrow” (2005), “The War That Made America,” a four-hour PBS mini-series broadcast in 2006, and “Love and Other Anxieties” (2011), a personal documentary directed by funder-turned-filmmaker Lyda Kuth.

 Geller’s most ambitious production to date, the feature documentary “For the Love of Movies: The Story of American Film Criticism,” has screened at over 80 film festivals, theaters, and universities in the US and abroad.
 It was broadcast internationally in Spain, France, Israel, and Japan and nationally on the Documentary Channel and WGBH-Boston.
-Currently, Geller is serving as the Artistic Director of the 25 year-old Boston Jewish Film Festival.
+Most recently, Geller served as the Artistic Director of the Boston Jewish Film Festival.